OpenNebula/addon-image-backup/README.md

     -S --start-image       <image_id>  image id to start from backup.
 Backups all following images including defined one -a --datastore         <datastore_id>  datastore id or comma separated list of datastore ids to backup from.
 Omit to backup from all datastores
-    -l --label             <label>  label or comma separated list of labels of tagged images or datastores -k --insecure          use the weakest but fastest SSH encryption -n --netcat            use the netcat instead of rsync (just for main image files, *.snap dir still use rsync) -c --check             check img using qemu-img check cmd after transfer
+    -l --label             <label>  label or comma separated list of labels of tagged images or datastores -e --exclude           <label>  skip (exclude) by label or comma separated list of labels of tagged images or datastores -k --insecure          use the weakest but fastest SSH encryption -n --netcat            use the netcat instead of rsync (just for main image files, *.snap dir still use rsync) -c --check             check img using qemu-img check cmd after transfer